-Whilst medical science has done wonders in advancing the quality and quantity of our lives, the number of pollutants and free-radicals that confront us every day is surely on the increase.
-And so the human race finds itself under increasing environmental pressure as the pace of life to just keep up grow exponentially.
+Whilst medical science has done wonders in advancing the quality and longevity of our lives, the number of pollutants and free-radicals that confront us every day is surely on the rise.
+And so the human race finds itself under increasing environmental pressure to just keep up.

-Whatever the cause, the effect is generally an experience of broken trust and the development of various defence mechanisms and belief systems based upon the world (and those in the world around us) being dangerous and threatening.
+Whatever the cause, the effect is generally an experience of broken trust, and the development of various defence mechanisms and belief systems based upon the world (and those in the world around us) being dangerous and threatening.
 We then become survivors of these primary wounds or traumas, which can affect our thinking, feeling and behaviour patterns towards our environment, so setting us up for a pattern of self-fulfilling prophecies of doom, gloom and destruction.

-Carl rogers, one of the great psychologists of the 20th century who founded ‘Client-Centred-Therapy’ spoke about the concept of unconditional positive regard for the client.
-Remembering it takes courage to be vulnerable and admit to having a problem of some sort, we need to honour our client’s efforts and responsibility for finding healing, by extending unconditional positive regard.
-This means showing utmost consideration and respect for our clients and avoiding (and personally confronting) any preconceived judgements or prejudices about our clients.
+Carl rogers, one of the great psychologists of the 20th century who founded ‘client-centred-therapy’, spoke about the concept of unconditional positive regard for the client.
+It is vital that health care practitioners remember that it takes courage to be vulnerable and admit to having a problem, thus we need to honour our client’s efforts and attempts in finding healing by extending to them our unconditional positive regard.
+This means showing utmost consideration and respect for our clients and avoiding (and personally confronting) any preconceived judgements or prejudices we have.

-What we are looking for is not another unnecessary and counter-productive power imbalance which so often drives our competitive, paternalistic world, namely a parent-child relationship, but one of equality known as an adult-adult relationship.
+What we are looking for is not another unnecessary and counter-productive power imbalance which so often drives our competitive, paternalistic world, namely: a parent-child relationship.
+Rather, we as Health Care Professionals should strive for a relationship based on equality, known as an adult-adult relationship.
 This kind of relationship encourages autonomy and responsibility, based on mutual consideration and respect.
-The communication principle of “Seek first to understand, then to be understood” is of great value here (Steven Covey, Seven Habits of Highly Effective People).
+The communication principle of “seek first to understand, then to be understood” is of great value here (Steven Covey, Seven Habits of Highly Effective People).

-The final requirement is EMPOWERMENT.
-We need to encourage our clients to take ownership of their lives and the condition or situation they are dealing with by empowering them to do so.
-This may involve educating them with the best explanation we can into their condition, sharing our theoretical understandings, and giving them the opportunity to ask questions.
+- EMPOWERMENT – We need to encourage our clients to take ownership of their lives and the condition or situation they are dealing with by empowering them to do so.
+This may involve educating them with the best explanation we can concerning their condition, sharing our theoretical understandings, and giving them the opportunity to ask questions.